Peeragogy/Peeragogy.github.io/connectivism.md

 one could also use a wiki), but participants are free to pick and choose what they work on.
 Normally there is a topic, activities, reading resources and often a guest speaker for each week.
-One should even reflect upon the question whether a start- and end date are actually needed.
+One should even reflect upon the question whether a start and end date are actually needed.
 It is crucial to explain the particular philosophy of this kind of MOOC, and this right from the outset, because chances are learners will come with expectations informed by their more traditional learning